laurens-in/WSA-Composing-With-Code/doc/slides.md

 1. Introduction with slides
 	1. What is composition?
 	2. What are data structures?
-	3. What are data types
+	3. What are data types?
 2. Coding

 ---